arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

 ### 3.2.
 Zombie process
 1. A process that has been terminated, but not yet waited by its parent process using the `wait()` system call, is a Zombie process.
-2. A Zombie process only posses a minimal skeleton of the original process, ie. a few basic data structures to be read by the parent process.
+2. A terminated process before being disposed off, posses a minimal skeleton of the original process, ie. a few basic data structures to be read by the parent process.
+Such a process is said to be in the Zombie state.
 3. A process in the Zombie state waits for its parent process to read/ack its state.
-4. Only after the parent process reads and acknowledges the child process state, is the process really terminated by the kernel.
+4. Only after the parent process reads and acknowledges the child process state through the `wait()` system call, is the process really terminated by the kernel.
+5. Since some of the basic data structures of the process has to be maintained, a zombie process still consumes some system resources.

-In short, a Zombie process
+In short, a Zombie process is the state of a process that has been terminated but not yet acknowledged by the wait() system call by its parent.

-###
+Poorly written software that does not clean up its children through the `wait()` system call tends to create more Zombie processes.
+In short, Zombie processes lingering in the system has irresponsible parents.

+**IMPORTANT:**
+The most common explanation of a Zombie process, is that it is a process whose parent has died and does not have an active parent.

+But this does not seem to be the case.
+A process whose parent has died will remain in the process queue as normal.

+When a process is terminated, the `init` process will do a recursive search for all the child processes it has spawned, and will own it.
+The `init` process will then cleanly acknowledge the process state and terminate the processes if required, or let the process finish its execution.